gitter-badger/kuzminki/README.md

 ```

 #### Join
-In a join the columns of each table are accessable under "a" and "b".
+In a join the columns of each table are accessible under "a" and "b".
 ```scala
 class Customer extends Model("customer") {
   val id = column[Int]("id")